Xorlent/Canary-Cloudflare/README.md

     - Click on the "Quick Edit" button at the top right area of the page
       - Copy and paste the full contents of the canary-block.js file into the editor window
       - Edit the "Perimeter" value on line 6 to match the Canary device name whose events you want to add to the IP block list.
         - Events from any other Canary will be ignored.
-Generally, you will only want to add IPs for a public-facing Canary.
+Generally, you will only want to register events for a public-facing Canary.
       - Click "Save and deploy."
 5. Click "Create application"
     - Click the "Create Worker" button